doc-ai/net-runner-ios/README.md

 *models*

-The *models* field is an array of string values corresponding to the *id* values of the models you would like to perform inference on.
+The *models* field is an array of string values corresponding to the *id* values of the models you would like to perform inference with.
 Recall that the *model.json* description of a model in a *.tfbundle* folder contains an *id* entry.
 The entries here correspond to those values.
 You may perform headless evaluation on many models simultaneously, which is useful for comparing the performance of related models.

 *options*